Via dei Giubbonari at Campo dei fiori

 • Shopping

 If you’re going to start anywhere with your shopping, start here, in Monti.
 This is the place for strolling through cobbled streets, and dipping into vintage shops and little boutiques.
-One of the hippest neighborhoods in the city, Monti is filled with independent clothing brands, interior decor shops and quaint, Instagrammable eateries.
+One of the hippest neighborhoods in the city, Monti is filled with independent clothing brands, interior decor shops and quaint, Instagrammable food spots.
 Pulp Vintage, Humana, Pifebo and Blue Goose are all popular spots for one-of-a-kind vintage pieces.
 Stroll down Via del Boschetto to shop for sartorial styles at Kokoro, global furnishings at Estremi and leather handbags at Sufir.
 This is the best place to nab a few bits from up-and-coming fashion designers no one has heard of back home.

 • Shopping